 Andrea was born and raised in Mapleton, Maine.
 Growing up in The County and the daughter of a District Forester taught her discipline and a good work ethic at a young age.
 Every fall was spent splitting and stacking wood to heat the house.
 She joined the AGC team in August 2016 as a temporary employee and became a permanent hire in December 2016.
-Currently, she is the Finance Manager and handles the operational aspect, events coordinating and is the primary contact for the Association.
+Currently, she is the Finance & Operations Manager and handles operations, finance, and event management, and is the primary contact for the Association.
 She is a 1999 graduate of University of Maine at Presque Isle with a Bachelor of Science in Therapeutic Recreation.
 Prior to joining AGC, Andrea worked for 13 years in the banking industry.

 For Fun: Andrea enjoys being active and outdoors.
 She has climbed Katahdin 5 times and been to Baxter Peak, traversed the Knife’s Edge, Pamola Peak 2 times and Chimney Pond 3 times.
 Andrea is a member of the 2017 Ragnar Relay Race – Adirondacks and 2018 Ragnar Relay Race – Reach the Beach.
 Spare time activities include running, hiking, fishing, boating and anything outdoors.
 Reading could also be added if she knew how to put the book down before 1 AM!